ga-wdi-lessons/es6/readme.md

 ES6 introduces another keyword for declaring variables: `const`

-`const` is an identifier for variables that won't be reassigned:
+`const` declares a variable that won't be reassigned or redeclared:

 ```js
 const a = 1;